devmentor416/dm-tools/.templates/web/README.md

 npm run lint
 ```

-__Note__: The TypeScript source code is run through a linter (__TSLint__) before a build and before it is committed to the Git repository.
+__Note__: The TypeScript source code is run through a linter (__ESLint__) before a build and before it is committed to the Git repository.
 Any errors encountered must be fixed before the Git commit is allowed to proceed.

 **Important!**: I have noticed, once in a while the git hooks will continue to fail when there is nothing really wrong.
 If you suspect this is the case, the easy fix is to delete the "__node_modules__" folder.
 Follow this with a "__npm install__" or simply type "__yarn__" and then try to commit or push the code again.